Philadelphia - The Perfect Setting

 Independence Hall’s Assembly Room was “the room where it happened,” where the Second Continental Congress passed resolutions creating the Navy and Marine Corps.

 Independence Hall still stands almost 250 years later, the central monument to the creation of the United States, and a World Heritage Site in America’s first World Heritage City.
 Independence Hall has been painstakingly preserved to represent its condition during the American Revolution.
-It is beautifully sited with Independence Mall to its front, and to its rear Independence Square, dominated by a dramatic statute of the Father of the American Navy, Commodore John Barry.
+It is beautifully sited with Independence Mall to its front, and to its rear Independence Square, dominated by a dramatic statute of the Father of the U.S. Navy, Commodore John Barry.